ChrisVilches/freedxm/README.md

 - **Polling for Processes**: Uses polling for Linux processes to monitor and manage them effectively.
 - **Browser Control**: Other browsers must be included in the process block list to ensure they are blocked.
 Future plans include controlling other browsers via remote debugging.

+### Notification System Integration

+- **Configurable Notifications**: Integrates with any notification system by configuring the TOML file as shown in the example above.
+Notifications can be customized using commands like `i3-nagbar` and `dunstify`, allowing users to receive alerts based on their preferences and system setup.

 ## Development